 The flexibility and potential cost savings associated with peer-to-peer loans make them an attractive option for car buyers seeking affordable and accessible financing solutions.

-These loans enable a direct relationship between borrowers and investors; however, it’s essential for car buyers to recognise that interest rates may vary based on their credit score and financial history.
+These loans enable a direct relationship between borrowers and investors; however, car buyers need to recognise that interest rates may vary based on their credit score and financial history.

 Pros and Cons of Each Car Finance Option